Mart Bax: Scientific misconduct

 The VU announced that it will warn academic publishers against Bax.
 The VU stated that it will not take legal steps against Bax because he is old and because the crime of written misrepresentation has passed the statute of limitations.

 Reactions by Bax

-In Margry's own words he couldn't, starting from the mid 1990s, make sense of Bax's works regarding the Neerdonk case, or in particular of Bax's inaugural speech of 1989.
+In Margry's own words, he could not, starting from the mid-1990s, make sense of Bax's works regarding the Neerdonk case, or in particular of Bax's inaugural speech of 1989.
 Margry contacted Bax and received replies from Bax that did not remove his doubts.

-In 2008 the Frankfurter Rundschau did not receive a reply from Bax about the fact that he could not have observed in Medjugorje what he claimed to have observed.
-In 2012 Van Kolfschooten did not receive a reply to the letters that he sent to Bax.
+In 2008, the Frankfurter Rundschau did not receive a reply from Bax about the fact that he could not have observed in Medjugorje what he claimed to have observed.
+In 2012, Van Kolfschooten did not receive a reply to the letters that he sent to Bax.

-In April 2013 Bax wrote to the Volkskrant the following.
+In April 2013, Bax wrote to the Volkskrant the following.